Cleveland

 West Side Market

 Located technically in Ohio City, the West Side Market is the oldest indoor/outdoor market in Cleveland.
-You've got your fruit/veggie sections, your homemade pasta booths, endless cheese, flavored popcorn stands, international foods, a crepe stall, and such delicacies as hardboiled eggs marinated in Frank's Red Hot (so good).
-I always walk away with a selection of foods I am very psyched about eating.
+You've got your fruit/veggie sections, your homemade pasta booths, endless cheese, flavored popcorn stands, international foods, pierogies, a crepe stall, and such delicacies as hardboiled eggs marinated in Frank's Red Hot (so good).
+Come fill your fridge!

 Sports Stuff

 Clevelanders love their sports teams, even, for some unfathomable reason, the horrendous Browns.
 I don't fall into this category.
-Sports are not my thing, which is why this section will be short, but I can't really write about Cleveland without mentioning the rabid obsession with all sorts of ball-based games.
+Sports are not my thing, which is why this section will be short, but I can't really write about Cleveland without mentioning the rabid obsession with all sorts of ball-based games (and puck - the Monsters are fun to see).

 Boooo Browns.